The evolution of geophysical shape descriptors under distance-driven flows: Summary and Applications

 One important conclusion from our results is that under one-parameter orthogonal affinity $I(t)$ and $T(t)$ reach their respective minima simultaneously, as $t$ approaches either zero or infinity.
 We also showed that $I(t)$ has a single maximum.
 While the maximum of $T(t)$ often does not coincide with the maximum of $I(t)$, and $T(t)$ may have even several local maxima, we still believe that the global trend of the two functions is related.
-The one-parameter orthogonal affinity associates with each direction $v$ and each parameter value $t$ a real number $I_v(t) \in[0,1]$ and an integer $T_v(t)$.
-One might try to formalize this relation by statistical methods, e.g. by computing the correlation coefficient between $I_v(t)$ and $T_v(t)$, however, correlation is only suitable to detect linear dependence.
-Instead, we attempt to grasp the relationship by averaging, formulate a conjecture and ask a question related to the averaged system.
-The latter is defined in the following manner: we subdivide the unit interval into $k$ equal parts $p_i=[i/k, (i+1)/k), i=0,1,\dots k-1$.
-We denote the average of all $T_v(t)$ such that $I_v(t) \in p_i$ by $t_i$.
-More specifically, we let
+The one-parameter orthogonal affinity associates with each direction $\vv$ and each parameter value $t$ a real number $I_v(t) \in[0,1]$ and an integer $T_v(t)$.
+One might try to formalize this relation by statistical methods.